 Performance Scholarships.
 Performance scholarships, which include work requirements, are granted to students interested in Art, Music, Communication and Theatre, Creative Writing, and Student Publication.
-Communication and Theatre majors should Department contact the Chair, APSU Box Communication and Theatre.
-4446, telephone (931) 221-7378.
+Communication and Theatre majors should contact the Chair, Department of, Communication and Theatre.
+APSU Box 4446, telephone (931) 221-7378.
 Students also may contact the Center for Creative Arts for information about scholarships in art, creative writing, music, and theatre, APSU Box 4666, telephone (931) 221-7876.
 (Also listed under Art, Communication, Music, Theatre and Open)